Personal Immigration

 To discuss your UK Civil Partner Visa application with one of our immigration barristers, contact our UK Civil Partner Visa lawyers on 0203 617 9173 or complete our enquiry form below.

-In order to qualify for a UK Civil Partner Visa, your partner must either:
+In order to qualify for a UK Civil Partner Visa, your sponsoring partner must fall within one of the categories recognised under the Immigration Rules.
+Specifically, your partner must either:

-• Be a British or Irish citizen in the UK; or
+• Be a British citizen or an Irish citizen who is present and settled in the UK or returning to the UK with you to reside together;

-• Have refugee leave or humanitarian protection status in the UK;
+• Have been granted refugee status or humanitarian protection in the UK; or

 You and your partner must both be over the age of 18 on the date when you submit your Civil Partner Visa application.